 According to most beauty gurus around the world, keeping simple can take you a long way.
-You can take it for everything from makeup techniques to nail art and even in fitness.
-You should always go with a little minimal approach whenever we’re trying anything and then take it a step ahead.
-There are many new beauty products emerging even in the natural domain like Shea Butter with a variety of uses and advantages when applied on different parts of your body.
+You can take it for everything from makeup techniques to nail art and even fitness.
+You should always go with a minimal approach whenever you’re trying anything and then take it a step ahead.
+Many new beauty products are emerging even in the natural domain like Shea Butter.
 However, the versatility of shea butter isn’t limited to skin, it can make a huge difference on your hair as well.
+Let’s explore how to use shea butter for hair in amazing ways!

 What Is Shea Butter?

-The origin of Shea butter is from a Vitellaria paradoxa tree found in West Africa, it is extracted as a byproduct from Shea nut.
+The origin of Shea butter is from a Vitellaria paradoxa tree found in West Africa.
+It is extracted as a byproduct from Shea nut.
 Initially, the approach is to gain as much oil as possible which comes out after a detailed professional of harvesting, washing, and preparing the shea nuts.
-Its tree is also known as the tree of life due to its limitless healing characteristics.

-There is evidence that food, skin balms, soaps, shampoos, traditional medicines, cooking, and lamp oils have been made with shea butter in Africa for thousands of years.
-Its use has been documented as far back as the 14th century.
-Recently, use of shea butter has become prevalent in hair and skincare products throughout North America.
+There is evidence that food, skin balms, soaps, shampoos, traditional medicines, cooking, and lamp oils contained shea butter in Africa for thousands of years.
+Its use dates to the 14th century.
+Recently, the use of shea butter has become prevalent in hair and skin care products throughout North America.
+You can use Shea Butter for Hair Growth and enjoy its benefits.

 Shea Butter For Hair Benefits

-Hair is one of the most sensitive parts of your body, mostly because they take time to grow and reflect your overall appearance in a variety of ways.
+Hair is one of the most sensitive parts of your body.
+It takes time to grow and reflect on your overall appearance in a variety of ways.
 There are several benefits of Shea butter, some of which are mentioned as follows:

 Fights Dandruff and Scalp Irritation